zzorica/selfservicepassword/README.md

 # Configuration parameters

-Variables are all taken from PHP app in the file `conf/config.inc.local.php`.
-Some default are changed to reflect average use (in my opinion that it).
-So here is the list of all the env variables that are available to be passed to the container
+Variables are all taken from PHP app defined in the file `conf/config.inc.local.php` so take a look at that file, which is commented quite well, for any extra explanation.
+Some defaults are changed to reflect average use (in my opinion that is).
+So here is the list of all the env variables that are available to be passed to the container:

 ### Variables related to apache setup
 env variable | default | description